Cost Engineering - Effective Estimating and Cost Control of Engineering and Construction Projects

 InstructorJohny Kesserwany, ing.

-Johny Kesserwany, P.Eng., has 25 years' experience in project management, design management, administration, and control management in Canada and internationally.
+Johny Kesserwany, P.Eng., has 25 years of experience in Canada and internationally in project management, design management, administration, and control management.
 He has worked on construction projects in the commercial, residential, healthcare, hotel and leisure, retail, industrial, railway, and infrastructure sectors.

 Mr. Kesserwany has expertise in all project phases, including design review and management, tender management, estimating, planning and scheduling, time and resources management, budget analysis, cost control, and document control.
 He has extensive experience in contract administration (FIDIC, AIA, and government contracts) and a broad knowledge of claims assessment and avoidance.